thornxyz/pdf-chat/README.md

 A full-stack application that allows users to upload PDF documents and ask questions about their content.
 The backend processes the documents using Natural Language Processing (NLP) to answer the questions, and the frontend provides an intuitive interface for users to interact with the system.

-## Features

-- **PDF Upload**: Users can upload PDF documents.
-- **Question Answering**: Users can ask questions about the content of the uploaded PDFs.
-- **Chat History**: The application maintains a history of questions and answers for each document.

 ## Technologies Used

 ### Backend